Yossi/outline-tg-bot/README.md

 You can instead run the bot with `git ls-files | entr -r python bot.py` and the bot will autoreload when any of the git tracked files change.

-## Documentation
-The bot will spit out log messages at the info level when messages come in or out.
-It does not attempt to permanently save these logs anywhere.

-Add the bot to a group chat and make it an admin so it can see all messages.
-Or talk to it in pm.

-Regular users can use the bot as follows:
-Post message as usual.
-The bot will silently detect and remember the last link it sees.
-When you know that the last link seen needs to get the outline.com (or whatever method works) treatment you say `/include`.
-Immediately and from now on the bot will attempt to post a list of bypass links for all urls from that domain.
-You can also add domains manually with `/include domain.tld`.
-`/list` will show all the domains the bot is set to act on.
-`/remove domain.tld` does just that.

-Additionally, users can request a google translate version of the most recent link by sending `/translate`.
-`/translate` defaults to english but will also accept a list of ISO-639-1 language codes.
-For example `/translate en de es`.

-As a bot admin you have some commands that only you can run:
-`/r` - restart the bot.
-Handy for development.
-`/data` - Show all the stored data for the chat where you sent the command from.
-`/data clear <key>` - delete all the data in `<key>`.
-If the bot throws an exception it will send it to you in a pm.